Online Session Locator

 Free ticketed event

-This workshop focuses on supporting engineering educators to augment their promotion and tenure objectives with SOTL opportunities.
-In addition, this interactive workshop will give engineering educators the information and structure they need to implement innovative curriculum interventions aimed to integrate the entrepreneurial mindset.
+This interactive workshop focuses on supporting engineering educators to augment their promotion and tenure objectives with Scholarship of Teaching and Learning (SOTL) opportunities.
+Engineering educators will receive the information and structure they need to implement innovative curriculum interventions aimed at integrating the entrepreneurial mindset.

-SOTL is a powerful tool to disseminate knowledge describing innovative curriculum interventions and lessons learned from implementing these curriculum interventions.
-Equipped with SOTL tools and know-how, faculty can simultaneously elevate student learning and ... (continued)
+SOTL is a powerful tool for disseminating knowledge that describes innovative curriculum interventions, and lessons learned from implementing these interventions.
+Equipped with SOTL tools and know-how, faculty can simultaneously elevate student ... (continued)

 Speakers